Copyright © Esther Schiller, 2021.

 Gravitation, together with the gauge interactions and the Higgs mechanism, determines the mass of the elementary particles and thus, in the end, together with the gauge interactions, also determines the mass of all atoms.

 But the table of the elements also highlights the limitations of the standard model and of general relativity.
 It is not yet known how the two fundamental theories determine the masses and quantum numbers of the elementary particles, and thus of the atoms.
-It is not yet known, how the two theories determine the number and types of elementary particles and how they determine number and types of the fundamental forces.
-To learn more about what is known and what is not, look at the description of textbook physics in eight lines.
-The eight lines list everything that is known in fundamental physics, and they equally present all that is unknown.
+It is not yet known how the two theories determine the number and types of elementary particles and how they determine number and types of the fundamental forces.
+To learn more about what is known and what is not, look at the description of textbook physics in nine lines.
+The nine lines list everything that is known in fundamental physics, and they present all that is unknown.
 For example, because we do not know the origin of the fine structure constant and of the electron mass, we do not yet know the origin of all the colours in nature.